telerik/kendo-react/knowledge-base/grid-two-horizontal-scrollbars.md

 type: how-to
 page_title: An example of how to add two horizontal scrollbars to the Grid - KendoReact Grid
 slug: grid-two-horizontal-scrollbars
-tags: dropdownlist, clear, value
+tags: grid, horizontal, scrollbars
-ticketid: 1544377
+ticketid: 1587839
 res_type: kb
 category: knowledge-base
 ---